Samuel Pihlström

 Samuel Pihlström (born 8 March 2001) is a Swedish middle-distance runner.
-He is a Swedish national champion, and national record holder over 1500 metres and mile.
+The Swedish national record holder over 1500 metres and mile, he won the silver medal in the 1500 metres at the 2026 European Championships.
 He has competed at multiple major championships, including the 2024 Olympic Games.

-Career
+Biography

 In June 2022 competing in Madrid, Spain at a World Athletics Continental Tour event, he won the men's 1500m in a personal best time of 3:38.46.
 That month, he finished fifth at the Stockholm Diamond League 1500m event.
 In August 2022, he competed at the 2022 European Athletics Championships in Munich in the 1500 metres.
 He was a bronze medalist in the 1500 metres at the 2023 European Athletics U23 Championships in Espoo.

 In January 2024, he set a new national indoor record for the 1500 metres of 3:35.47 in Ostrava.
 He was selected to compete at the 2024 World Athletics Indoor Championships in Glasgow where he qualified for the final before finishing in eighth place overall.
 He finished fifth in the 1500 metres at the 2024 BAUHAUS-galan in Stockholm on 2 June 2024.
 He competed at the 2024 Summer Olympics over 1500 metres, running a personal best of 3:33.58 in the repechage round but missing out on a place in the semi-final by two hundredths of a second behind George Mills of Great Britain.

 He ran a Swedish indoor record of 3:54.78 for the mile at the Czech Indoor Gala in Ostrava on 4 February 2025.
 Competing in Karlsruhe on 7 February 2025 he won over 1500m in a time of 3:35.62. was awarded a wild card place for the 2025 World Athletics Indoor Championships in Nanjing, China, for his performances on the 2025 World Athletics Indoor Tour.
 Competing at the Championships, he qualified for the final of the 1500 metres, finishing in fifth place overall.